 Expand description

-A robust, production-ready hierarchical configuration management system for Rust applications featuring a 6-level priority resolution system, automatic source tracking, and cross-platform file operations with atomic writes.
+A trait-based hierarchical configuration management library for Rust applications, featuring a 6-level priority resolution system, automatic source tracking, and cross-platform file operations with atomic writes.

 §Overview